 Small Group Activities

-The resources I offer below, however, are precursors to that more sophisticated project work.
-These are guides for leading small group experiences with a focused intention to creating a planned, routine opportunity for each and every child to learn a new language, make their first friends, and find an adult outside of their family experience who listens and cares for them.
+The resources I offer on this site are precursors to that more sophisticated project work in the hope that all children could gleefully participate in project work someday.
+Below are guides for leading small group experiences to create an easily planned, routine opportunity for each and every child to acquire social competence, maybe learn a new language, select their first friends, and find comfort with an adult outside of their family who listens and cares for them.

-We all know children for whom social connections have to be established before they can participate in a more generative way — precisely the children who most need me.
-I offer below the result of my exploration of many kinds of activities to engage children and allow them comfortable with me and with the other children I promise this stuff works, often amazingly so, over time.
-Carefully presented, routine, small group times can open playful opportunities and allow each reticent child an opportunity to express themselves in a calm, safe community.
+I assume we all know children for whom social connections have yet to be established in order to participate with others in a generative way.
+These are the children who most need me.
+I offer the results of my exploration of activities to engage every child and allow them to be comfortable with me and with a few other children.
+I promise this stuff works, often amazingly so.
+Carefully presented, routine, small group times can allow each reticent child an opportunity to express themselves in a calm, safe community.

 Small Groups for Cognitive and Personal Development

-Note: the videos included are stored at the Vimeo website.
-They play embedded on the page or you can click on Vimeo in the lower right corner to go directly to where they are and download them to your computer.
-The four-divergent-arrow symbol toggles full screen mode.
+I offer video examples and a one-page .pdf document to download by clicking Small Groups.
+The videos included are stored at the Vimeo website.
+They play embedded on the page or you can click on Vimeo in the lower right corner to go directly to where they are and download them to show to others if you wish.

-The first linked page presents the four stages of each small group time — warm-up, engagement, activity, and closure.
-It includes the Picture Story Books topic, because they share the same video example.
+The first group activity, Picture Story Books, presents both that kind of activity and the leadership convention, the four stages of each small group time — warm-up, engagement, activity, and closure.
+The Picture Story Books topic and the convention share the same video example.

 I describe and demonstrate the Eliciting Method of presenting a particular kind of book — usually wordless books or books with a pattern in their story line — in a way that does not read the text.
-Sometimes I wish I could have been with Russ Whitehurst as he developed Dialogic Reading, because the small differences in the Eliciting Method (avoiding questions and selecting particular kinds of books) would have been an improvement, I think.
-Since the Leadership Agenda is demonstrated along with the Eliciting Method of presenting a Picture Storybook, I put them on the same page to present the ideas simultaneously.
+Sometimes I wish I could have been with Russ Whitehurst as he developed Dialogic Reading, because the Eliciting Method is easy to learn, avoids specific prompts, and selects particular kinds of books.

 The children may know a lot more than they can talk about.
 For example, they may know how to open a jar of bubble mix, take out the wand, and blow bubbles but may not know the vocabulary or be able to describe the sequence in words.
 The same might be said of using an adhesive bandage, eating a banana, putting on shoes, or making toast.
 Natural Progression is a convention for challenging the children to put their experiencee into language in an engaging and humorous way.